-In the ever-evolving construction sector, accurate cost estimation is crucial for staying competitive.
-Knowing the labor costs associated with landscape estimating software empowers contractors to plan efficiently and win more bids.
+In the dynamic construction industry, precise cost estimation is vital for maintaining competitiveness.
+Understanding labor costs associated with landscape estimating software enables contractors to plan effectively and secure more bids.
+Current labor costs range from $40,000 to $90,000 annually, depending on experience and location.

 Entry-level estimators can expect annual salaries from $40,000 to $50,000.
 Those with mid-level experience, typically three to five years, might earn between $55,000 and $70,000.
 Senior estimators with over five years of experience often command wages from $75,000 to $90,000 or more.